click the publication's name

 “Founding a magazine that you can’t read online does seem like the kind of thing Max Bialystock would do if he went into publishing instead of musical theater.
 But the old-fashioned form happens to be a perfect match for the refined pleasures of this delightful publication, an essential read for comedy nerds."

-“There’s this assumption that online is inevitable, that it's like the steam engine or something.
+“There’s this assumption that online is inevitable for everything, that it's like the steam engine or something.
 And maybe it is — but maybe it’s not.
-Maybe it can’t be.”
+Maybe it can’t work.”

 —Michael Gerber, Interviewed by Columbia Journalism Review